 Unless otherwise required for duty, a member is granted short absence from duty for a public holiday in the location where the member would, but for the short absence, be performing duty.

-A member may apply to the Director Military Personnel Policy to substitute a different day for a public holiday they would otherwise observe.
-The Director Military Personnel Policy must consider both these criteria.
+A member may apply to the Director Military People Policy to substitute a different day for a public holiday they would otherwise observe.
+The Director Military People Policy must consider both these criteria.

 Any Service requirement that the member remain on duty that day.